6DammK9/nai-anime-pure-negative-prompt/ch01/similarity_cfg1.md

 - Note that models based from SD2.x are omitted.
 [Example](https://huggingface.co/JosephusCheung/RuminationDiffusion).
 Train a model from [AI generated images](https://www.pixiv.help/hc/en-us/articles/11866167926809-What-are-display-settings-for-AI-generated-work-) are completely in grey area and nothing can be proven formally.

+- You may see text / capes / human face / resturant with open kitchen / chairs etc. Given such variety on the interpreption of an "abstract art", the similarity is a lot more obvious to understand without looking for figures.

-- No conclusion is derived ~~(cannot be derived actually?)~~ because I am not intereseted on it.
+- However, no conclusion is derived ~~(cannot be derived actually?)~~ because I am not intereseted on it.
 [Focus on real artist instead.](https://arxiv.org/abs/2212.03860).
 Given a score metric, what will be the threshold value to accuse?
 There is no [DAC control](https://en.wikipedia.org/wiki/Discretionary_access_control) for an AI model.
 Just move on.